Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Utah has combined with its opponents to score more than 57 points only twice this season.
+- Utah and its opponents have scored at least 56.5 points only two times this year.

-- Saturday's over/under is 8.5 points lower than the two team's combined 65.5 points per game average.
+- This contest's over/under is 10.6 points more than the 45.9 these two squads combine to surrender per game this season.

-- The 45.9 combined points per game that these two squads have allowed this season are 11.1 fewer than the 57 over/under in this contest.

-- The average total in Utes games this season is 50.1, 6.9 points fewer than Saturday's total of 57 .

 Utah Stats and Trends

-- So far this year Utah has two wins against the spread.

-- The Utes have been favored by 3 points or more three times this season and have not covered the spread in any of them.
+- The Utes have yet to cover the spread this season when favored by 3 points or more in three chances.

-- Utah's games this year have hit the over on three of five set point totals (60%).

 - The Utes have turned the ball over 10 times this season, two fewer than the Beavers have forced (12).